-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. as of December 31, 2011 and 2010, and the combined results of their operations, the combined changes in their net assets, and their combined cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the combined financial statements referred to above present fairly in all material respects, the financial position of Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. as of December 31, 2012 and 2011, and the results of their operations and their cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.